President Trump Sends Carrier Strike Group To North Korea – What Is A Carrier Strike Group?

 The USS Carl Vinson was deployed to the area in March for joint military exercises with the Japan Maritime Self Defense Force, so its captain and strike force are familiar with the area.
 The move is not unexpected or uncommon, as PacWest fleet exercises are regularly held in the East China Sea.

 President Trump ordered the carrier group’s deployment just after his meeting with Chinese president Xi Jinping.
-One of the key topics during their meeting wass the North Korea problem.
+One of the key topics during their meeting was the North Korea problem.
 President Trump has gone on record earlier in the week as saying that the United States is prepared to handle North Korea on their own if China doesn’t exercise their leadership in the South Pacific.

 For their part, the Chinese government has already asked both the United States and North Korea to work to defuse tension on the Korean peninsula.
 They want the United States to cease military exercises with South Korea and told North Korea they should suspend their nuclear weapons program.